browserengineering/book/book/forms.md

 font used by surrounding text, so I might as well hard-code in the size of spaces.

-Next, we need to fill in `layout`, which is going to hard-code a specific size for input elements.[^2] One quirk is that `InlineLayout.text` requires `w` to be set on text layout objects even before we call `layout`, so we\'ll set the size in the constructor and the position in `layout`:
+For simplicity, the `layout` method hard-codes a specific size for input elements.[^2] One quirk is that `InlineLayout.text` requires `w` to be set on text layout objects even before we call `layout`, so we\'ll set the size in the constructor and the position in `layout`:

+[^2]: In real browsers, the `width` and `height` CSS properties can
+    change the size of input elements.

 ``` {.python}
 class InputLayout: